How To Be A Nondefensive Communicator At Work – NMP Skip to main content

 Changing how we communicate as individuals—learning that we can protect ourselves and have greater influence without using defensiveness—can not only dramatically shift our professional and personal relationships but can also improve the bottom line

-This article was originally published in the Mortgage Women Magazine September 2023 issue.
+This article originally appeared in Mortgage Women Magazine, on the week of September 1, 2023.

 About the author